suprabhasupi/blog/contents/posts/54-learn-to-configure-eslint-and-prettier-in-react/54-learn-to-configure-eslint-and-prettier-in-react.md

 }
 ```

-Here we use ESLint to lint and format JS and JSX files.
-We also use Prettier to format json, css and markdown files.
+Here, you use ESLint to lint and format JS and JSX files.
+You also use Prettier to format json, css and markdown files.
 You’re perfectly set up.

 Here is the full `package.json` file: